trigger-corp/Forge-Documentation/source/tutorials/weather/tutorial-2.rst

 This part of the tutorial is intended to:

 * Embed external scripts
-* Display dynamic data using jQuery templating
+* Display dynamic data using jQuery and Mustache templating

 Adding external libraries
 --------------------------------------------------------------------------------